kucherenko/jscpd/packages/jscpd/README.md

  - Default: **null**
 ### Ignore

 The option with glob patterns to ignore from analyze.
-For multiple globs you can use coma as separator.
+For multiple globs you can use comma as separator.
 Example:
 ```bash
 $ jscpd --ignore "**/*.min.js,**/*.map" /path/to/files